XavierCLL/Jaziku/docs/installation.rst

     check the version in the end of message.

-- For update new version of jaziku (using egg)
+- If you have installed old version, for update to new version use (using egg):

-    easy_install -U jaziku-x.x.egg
+    easy_install -U jaziku-0.5.0-py2.7.egg

 Windows and Mac
 ---------------